National and Multinational Corporations are spread across the globe, but

 have been polluted.
 But,

-companies such as MTN, GLO, Airtel, etc in Nigeria have
+companies such as MTN, GLO, Airtel, etc in Nigeria have acknowledged a

 moral obligation to use their powers to enhance social welfare in the